Sellars Gallery of Historic Hand Tools

 Many of the antiques the Sellars acquired during their travels were used to furnish and decorate the gift shop portion of the hardware store, and for many years only a select few of their favorites were displayed on the family room wall in their home.
 Most of the other tools were stored in boxes in the workshop behind the house.
 For special occasions, some of the tools were selected, displayed, and their use demonstrated at many local schools, county and state fairs.

-In 1978 Alan and two employees of the hardware store, Carter Butterworth and Don Dougan, began building panels to arrange and display the collection.
+In 1978 Alan and two employees of the hardware store, Carter Butterworth and Don Dougan, began building panels to display the collection.